 Work-related injuries, while common, can be quite debilitating, especially when they lead to chronic pain.
 Prompt and comprehensive medical care is crucial as it can lead to less pain and a faster recovery.
-Drs.
-Jay M. Shah and Jeffrey Deygoo at the SamWell Institute for Pain Management in Colonia, New Jersey, are experienced at handling cases of work-related injuries, helping their patients get the relief that they need.
+Dr. Jay M. Shah at the SamWell Institute for Pain Management in Colonia, New Jersey, is experienced at handling cases of work-related injuries, helping their patients get the relief that they need.
 Call or go online today to schedule your appointment.

 Workplace injuries are injuries that occur while a person is engaged in their work activities.
 When you hear the word injury, you may think of a specific event.
 While this is true, other types of injury can occur.
 Overuse or repetitive motion injuries are widespread in the workplace and often lead to painful and chronic conditions affecting your back, hips, knees, neck, shoulders, and other body parts.